lambe-lang/specification/README.md

 }
 ```

 Finally, each method can be specified with a dedicated `self` type.
-As a conclusion a trait define a logical development unit.
+As a conclusion, a trait define a logical development unit.

 ### Trait implementation